The Government have launched their Plan for Living with COVID-19 this 5 level Framework should be consulted when returning employees to work safely.

 Appoint and train a COVID-19 Lead Worker Representative and COVID-19 Response Manager

 The Lead Worker Representative will help put in place measures to prevent the spread of COVID -19.
 They will assist with communicating health advice around COVID-19 in the workplace.

 The Lead Worker Representative can either be a member of staff or management.
 They must have clear governance structures to escalate issues to local senior management.

-Training for this role is currently being developed.
+A Lead Worker training package has now been developed for this role and is available on HSELanD.
 Contact the National Health & Safety Function on 1850 420 420 for more information.

 COVID-19 Response Manager

 The COVID-19 Response Manager Role is a key support to the Lead Worker Representative.
 They will provide governance around implementing COVID-19 requirements and provide an escalation pathway where non-compliance is identified.

 Every workplace and service must have a safety statement.
 Managers are responsible for ensuring it is completed.
 If you do not have one contact the help desk on 1850420420 or go to www.hse.ie/safetyandwellbeing

 - when its contents are no longer valid, or

 - when directed by a health and safety authority inspector